albertostefanelli/cjsimPWR/README.md

 # This calculates power for an experiment with 3 subgroups of respondents
 # (Democrat, Independent, Republican) with hypothesized differences
-# in conditional AMCEs (i.e., treatment heterogeneity).
+# in conditional AMCEs (i.e., heterogeneous treatment effect).

 df_power_interaction <- power_sim(
           n_attributes = 3,